AdaCore/spark2014/docs/lrm/source/packages.rst

     properties Async_Writers or Effective_Reads set to True is considered to have an effect when read.
-To reconcile this discrepancy, a name denoting such an object shall only occur in the following contexts:
+To reconcile this discrepancy, a name denoting such an object shall only occur in a *non-interfering context*.
+A name occurs in a non-interfering context if it is:

-   * as the name on the left-hand side of an assignment statement; or
+   * the name on the left-hand side of an assignment statement; or

-   * as the [right-hand side] expression of an assignment statement; or
+   * the [right-hand side] expression of an assignment statement; or

-   * as the expression of an initialization expression of an object declaration; or
+   * the expression of an initialization expression of an object declaration; or

-   * as an actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration].
+   * the actual parameter in a call to an instance of Unchecked_Conversion whose result is renamed [in an object renaming declaration]; or

-   * as a prefix of a name which occurs in such a context.
+   * the prefix of a name occurring in a non-interfering context.

 .. _etu-external_state_variables-lr: